 - ✔️Simple to set up

 - ✔️Combine old pensions

 Interactive Investor: Best for fixed-fee DIY pension investing

 As Interactive Investor’s pension is a SIPP (self-invested personal pension) you can pick the individual investments you want to hold from UK and international shares, bonds, ETFs and funds.

-- Fixed fee not good for very small accounts
+- ❌Fixed fees not good for very small pensions

 AJ Bell Youinvest: Best for low-cost DIY pension investing

 A pension with AJ Bell costs 0.25%, however fees for holding shares are capped at £10 per month.
 There is no charge for holding funds above £500,00, and between £250,000 and £500,000 fund fees reduce to 0.1%.
 Dealing costs are £1.50 for funds and £9.95 for shares but drop to £4.95 when there were 10 or more online share deals in the previous month

 Wealthify, part of the Aviva Group, lets you invest in either an original portfolio of investments from the UK and overseas or choose an ethical investment plan made from a blend of environmentally and socially responsible investments.